-Starting a fireplace fire can be intimidating, but by keeping in mind the three essential components of a strong one (fuel, fire, and air) and adjusting your process to foster those, your fire starting skills will become fail-proof.
+Starting a fireplace fire can be intimidating, but by keeping in mind the three foundational elements of a strong one (fuel, fire, and air) and adjusting your process to nurture those three, your fire-starting skills will become fail-proof.

-It's much more romantic to say that to build the perfect fire, you need to have a certain je ne sais quoi—but the truth is you just have to have the right ingredients and know-how.
-Without the right tools, you’re going to be struggling to keep your fire alive all night long.
+It's much more romantic to say that to build the perfect fire, you need to have a certain je ne sais quoi—but the truth is you just have to have the right ingredients and the know-how.
+Without the right building blocks, you’re going to be struggling to keep your fire alive all night long.
 Here's what you need:

-- Dry wood.
-This might sound obvious, but it's important that your wood is as dry as possible (otherwise it will just smoke up your home and never light).
-If you keep your wood outside, be sure it’s protected from the snow and rain, and if you buy your wood, store it somewhere dry.
+- Dry Wood: This might sound obvious, but it's important that your wood is as dry as possible (otherwise it will just smoke up your home, and you'll send everyone running out into the cold just to escape it).
+If you keep your wood outside, be sure it’s protected from the snow and rain..

-- Clean fireplace.
-If you make a ton of fires, your fireplace might be full of ash.
-But while this looks super impressive it doesn't help you get a fire started.
-Before building your fire, shovel out the ashes into a metal bucket.
-It is imperative that you keep ash in a metal container outside and away from any structure, because even if a fire has stopped burning for weeks, the ash might still be flammable and can catch back on fire if given any fuel.
+If you make a ton of fires, your fireplace is probably full of ash.
+And while this looks super impressive for you, it doesn't help you get a fire started.
+Before building your fire, shovel out the ashes into a metal bucket.* It is imperative that you keep ash in a metal container, and outside and away from anything that can burn easily, because even if a fire has stopped burning for weeks, the ash might still be flammable and can catch back on fire if given any fuel.

 Now for the fun!
 If you have a grate, set it in the fireplace.
 Grab that bucket of cleared away ash and sprinkle a little in a neat layer under the grate, to act as fuel and insulation for your fire.
 Next, loosely ball up pieces of newspaper—you still want some air to be able to move through them, so not too tight—and push them under the grate on top of the ash.
 (If you don't have a grate, just layer your ash and newspaper balls in the center of the fireplace.)
 It depends on how big you want your fire, but I usually do this to 15 or so pieces of paper.

-Now that you’re kindling has caught fire it’s time to add the dry logs.
+Now that your kindling has caught fire it’s time to add the dry logs.
 You can either lean them together, upright on top of the kindling like a tepee, or in another criss cross (like a tic-tac-toe board) stack as you did the kindling.
-Both arrangements have their merits (some people even swear by the upside-down stack, in which the logs go on the bottom with kindling and newsprint layered on top), and you'll have to light many fires to see which system suits you best.
-The key is to keep enough space between the logs so that air can get through.
+Both arrangements have their merits, so you'll probably just have to light many fires to see which system suits you best.
+Some people even swear by the upside-down fire, in which the logs go on the bottom with kindling and newsprint layered on top.
+This method, they say, produces and projects much more heat than a standard teepee fire.
+Whatever the arrangement, the key is to keep enough space between the logs so that air can get through.
 If your fire is dying at this stage, I can almost guarantee it’s because no air can get between the logs!

 If you've followed these steps and your logs are sufficiently dry, your now-blazing fire should stay strong.
 If the logs don't catch before the kindling starts dying down, try folding over a few pieces of newsprint to make a small fan and waving it—in tiny flicks, very carefully and gently—to get the embers glowing.
 Once the logs catch, it's just a matter of adding new ones on top when the others start sputtering out.
 You can also poke around the wood to keep the air flowing.

-Once your tepee of logs has caught, put a screen up, pour some wine, and enjoy.
-If you’ve followed these steps you should have a blazing, popping, sputtering fire.
+Once your tepee of logs has caught, put a screen up, pour yourself some wine (or whisky), and enjoy.
+If you’ve followed these steps you should have a blazing, popping, sputtering fire in no time.

 Why not just add tons of wood all at once, instead of tending to the fire constantly?